nastyaosetrova8/db-projectfor/readme.md

 ## This is the database for the project Projectfor-biz

-Link to the project: (https://github.com/nastyaosetrova8/projectfor-biz)
+Link to the project repository: https://github.com/nastyaosetrova8/projectfor-biz

 ### The back-end part is created on Node.js and deployed on Render.com hosting.

 ## Technologies

-Node.js
+Node.js,
 MongoDb

 # Команди: